 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > German (MA) > Degree Requirements

 The curriculum of the MA in German consists of twelve courses (48 quarter credit hours), divided into two parts:

-The core curriculum consists of the following four courses:
+The core curriculum consists of the following three courses: